juergenweb/FrontendForms/README.md

 ```

 #### Field wrapper
 The field wrapper is the most outer container.
 You can enable/disable it in the global settings in the backend.
-But you can overwrite the global settings on each form individually by using the useFieldwrapper() method at the form object.
+But you can overwrite the global settings on each form individually by using the [useFieldwrapper()](#usefieldwrapper-getfieldwrapper) method at the form object.
-If you want to customize the field wrapper you can use the getFieldWrapper() method which returns the field wrapper object itself.
+If you want to customize the field wrapper you can use the [getFieldwrapper()](#usefieldwrapper-getfieldwrapper) method which returns the field wrapper object itself.

 #### Input wrapper
 This is a container element around the input field.
-You can set or remove it in the same way as the field wrapper by using the useInputWrapper() and getInputWrapper() methods.
+You can set or remove it in the same way as the field wrapper by using the [useInputWrapper()](#usefieldwrapper-useinputwrapper) and [getInputWrapper()](#getfieldwrapper-getinputwrapper) methods.

 #### Label, notes, description
 These elements do not need a more detailed explanation.
 Only to mention here: you can customize all of them by chaining methods to set/remove attributes.

 ### General Methods for all input fields
-These methods can be used on each input field.
+These methods can be used on each input field independent of the input type.

 #### setLabel()
 Method to add a label to the form field.
 Returns a label object.

 ```php